Benjam11n/Birds-of-a-Feather-frontend/README.md

 1. **Logging in and Signing up:**

    - Upon entering the application, you'll be redirected to the login page.
-   - Use the default login details (email: example@example.com, password: password) or sign up by clicking on the sign up tab.
+   - Use the default login details (email: demo@example.com, password: demopassword) or sign up by clicking on the sign up tab.

 2. **Joining a Community:**

-   - Navigate to the communities via the left sidebar.
+   - Navigate to the communities page via the left sidebar.
    - Click on a community to visit its homepage.
    - Join a community by clicking the "Join" button in the community header.